Justice systems – A Tales Of Two Different Systems

 Provided further that in its application to a person, other than a citizen who is arrested or detained under the law relating to immigration, this Clause shall be read as if there were substituted for the words “without unreasonable delay, and in any case within twenty-four hours (excluding the time of any necessary journey)” the words “within fourteen days“Federal Constitution Article 5(4) amended with the addition of the proviso

 Based on the above, clearly his detention had infringed this Article 5(4) without a Magistrate’s order throughout his 26 days remand.
-It shows that Immigration Authority had infringed the Federal Constitution and ignored the their Court’s jurisdiction.
-So does it means that the Immigration Authority had arbitrary decides on detention all this while of a foreigner beyond the fourteen days allowed under the above FC Article 5(4) amended with proviso.
-Is this part of the Malaysia justice system?
+It shows that Immigration Department of Malaysia had infringed the Federal Constitution and ignored their Court’s jurisdiction.
+So does it mean that the Immigration Department had arbitrary decides on detention of foreigners beyond the fourteen days allowed under the above FC Article 5(4) amended with proviso.
+It is obvious from this case that there were no checks and controls to ensure Immigration officers comply with this law.
+Is this the Malaysia justice system?

 Details pertaining to the sentencing between justice systems